brimdata/zui/docs/Migration-for-Version-0.29.md

 4. Run it. `./migration-22.sh`
 5. Open the app and see your pools.

+The migration script can be executed while Brim v0.29 is already open.
+Click **View > Reload** from the Brim pull-down menu to see your migrated pools after the script completes.
 > **Windows Users**: See the section below titled "How do I run this on Windows?".

 ## Will it delete anything?